Carpal Tunnel Syndrome: Symptoms, Causes, and Treatment

 What are the causes of carpal tunnel syndrome?

-- Repetitive hand and wrist movements
+- Repetitive hand and wrist movements: Frequent flexion and extension, repetitive gripping

-- Construction work
+- Construction work (use of vibrating tools)

-- Food preparation industry
+- Food preparation industry (repeated cutting movements)

-- Manufacturing work
+- Manufacturing work (repetitive assembly)

 What are the symptoms of carpal tunnel syndrome?

-- Often in the first four fingers
+- Paresthesia (tingling, pins and needles) in the fingers

-- Feeling of loss of hand strength
+- Feeling of loss of strength in the hand

 How is carpal tunnel syndrome diagnosed?